mithunmanohar/wordpress-docker-on-ec2/README.md

-# wordpress-installation-on-ec2
+# wordpress-setup-on-ec2

-### Setup wordpress website on ec2 machine in single step.
+### Setup wordpress website on ec2 machine in single step using Docker and docker-compose

 - Clone the repo
 - Run `./setup.sh`